 If you’re midway through your loan’s term, this PMI termination applies even if you have not reached 78% of the original value of your home.
 For example, on a 30-year loan, PMI would be removed after 15 years.

 What else may be required to cancel PMI?

 If you want to cancel your PMI before auto-termination or be sure that you qualify at the 80% threshold, you may need to meet the following requirements or take these steps.

 A borrower may need to submit a written request to their mortgage servicer to initiate PMI cancellation.
 To confirm, you can contact the lender ahead of time and ask about the process of removing PMI.

-“Normally phone calls to mortgage servicers are recorded, so that may count as a request for the PMI removal as well,” advises Helali.
-“It might be a little different from servicer to servicer, so it’s always best that we can start with a phone call to go over the guidelines and what is required.”
+“Normally, phone calls to mortgage servicers are recorded, so that may count as a request for the PMI removal as well,” advises Helali.
+“It might be a little different from servicer to servicer, so it’s always best to start with a phone call to go over the guidelines and what is required.”

 Acceptable payment history

 A homeowner likely needs to have a history of paying on time and be up to date with mortgage payments to have their PMI removed.
 Late payments in recent months may disqualify you from canceling PMI.

 “A strong payment history usually mentions that over the previous 12 months, you haven’t had a late payment,” says Helali.
 “A late payment is often defined as more than 30 days late.”

 Reach out directly to your loan servicer for more information about the requirements for your mortgage.